Legislative Urgency in Latin America

-In Latin America, seven presidents wield the constitutional power to impose a short deadline on legislators to discuss and vote selected bills.
-However, urgency authority has received diminished attention among other presidential prerogatives.
-How does the urgency prerogative affect bargaining over legislation that takes place between the branches?
-Why, how frequently, and under what conditions do Presidents use urgency authority?
-Where the prerogative is apparently inconsequential (i.e., where not meeting its deadlines carries no apparent consequences), why do presidents still use it?
-Given the procedural aspects attached to urgencies in Chile (Magar, Palanza and Sin, forthcoming), do other cases resemble this case?
+How does the urgency prerogative affect the negotiation of legislation between the branches?
+Why, how often, and under what conditions do presidents use emergency authority?
+When the prerogative is seemingly inconsequential (that is, when missing deadlines has no apparent consequences), why do presidents still use it?
+Given the procedural aspects linked to emergencies in Chile, are other cases similar to this case?

 The emergency authority, which in the United States is known as fast track authority, is limited there to the consideration of Trade Agreements.
 Under fast track, trade deals are under “expedited legislative procedures,” which suspend ordinary procedures in Congress and, once trade deals reach the floor, require a vote for or against within a short period of time. weather.
 The discussion in American politics revolves around this procedural consequence.
 In Latin America, the literature has dismissed the procedural consequences of urgent prerogatives, perhaps because the Latin American constitutions are silent on the matter.
 But in Chile, as analyzed by Magar, Palanza and Sin (2021), the permanent rules of Congress require a closed rule for the consideration of urgent bills (Soto, 2015).